18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 10. Build a den

 If the weather isn’t in your favour, making a den inside is just as much fun!
-Using your sofa, table or chairs, all you need is plenty of blankets draped over them.
+Using your sofa, table or chairs, all you need is plenty of blankets to drape over them.
 Use washing pegs to clip everything in place and position cushions all over the floor to get comfy.
-You could decorate it with fairy lights and turn it into a movie day.
+You could even decorate it with fairy lights and turn it into a movie day.

 den-building-1440-x-1120